BurkovBA/BurkovBA.github.io/content/blog/2021-12-25-1/index.md

 Co-evolution of two aminoacid residues of a protein often implies interaction between those aminoacids.
 This information can be used as the basis for 3D structure prediction.

 I want to briefly mention the role of metagenomics here: normally, proteins in databases, such as Uniprot, come from organisms that can be cultivated in lab conditions.
 However, a vast abundance of microorganisms can not be cultivated like that.
-Instead of trying to identify them and sequence individually, researchers in the 2000s started to follow a different approach.
+Instead of trying to identify them and sequence individually, researchers started to follow a different approach in the 2000s.
 They started to sample various environments (with a soup of microorganisms there) and sequence the bulk of DNA from those samples.
 Turned out, those "metagenomic" samples contained many more homologues of well-known proteins, than individully sequenced species.
 These data gave a significant boost to 3D structure prediction programs in the mid-2010s.
 AlphaFold2 makes use of those data by searching for homologues in MGnify database, used as a complement to Uniprot.

 ![Coevolution explained](./coevolution_explained.png)<center>**Example of multiple sequence alignment (MSA)**.
 Sequences of homologues of a protein from different species are written in rows.
 Corresponding aminoacid residues are written in columns.
 Alignment provides information on conservation and co-evolution of certain aminoacids in sequences.</center>

 ## AlphaFold2 pipeline
-I'll be using the term "AlphaFold2" in two contexts here: in a broad sense is a system that uses multiple external programs and databases in order to predict 3D structures by protein sequences.
+I'll be using the term "AlphaFold2" in two contexts here: in a broad sense it is a system that makes use of multiple external programs and databases in order to predict 3D structures by protein sequences.
 AlphaFold2 in a narrow sense is a neural network that lies in the heart of this system.

 AlphaFold2 as a system takes a protein sequence on input and predicts its 3D structure.
 In order to do that, it makes use of multiple databases and programs.

 First, AF2 uses HMMER software to find homologues of input sequence in sequence databases, Uniprot and MGnify.
 It makes use of a long-established software package, called HMMER, which has been around since early-2000s.
-HMMER is based on Markov chains/Hidden Markov Models, which revolutionized the field of speech recognition/synthesis in that time, so bioinformaticists have shamelessly stolen this approach.
-HMMER construct a mutiple sequence alignment (MSA) of our sequence with its homologues, it has found.
+HMMER is based on Markov chains/Hidden Markov Models.
+These approaches dominated in the field of speech recognition/synthesis in that time, so bioinformaticists have shamelessly stolen the Markov chain approach for their own needs.
+HMMER constructs and returns a multiple sequence alignment (MSA) of our sequence with its homologues, it has found.

 AF2 also uses HHpred package to check, whether any of our homologues has a 3D structure available in PDB.
 If this is the case, the problem of 3D structure reconstruction becomes almost trivial - you just need to use it as a template and model your prediction based on it.
 However, less than 0.1% proteins are expected to have such a template available.

 If 3D structure template was available, AF2 constructs a pair representation of distances between residues in the protein from that template.
 If it was not available, it initializes a pair representation with some sensible defaults.

 Then AF2 generates vector [embeddings](https://datascience.stackexchange.com/questions/53995/what-does-embedding-mean-in-machine-learning) out of each aminoacid residue of alignment and out of each residue pair in pair representation.
 I won't dig deeper into how this is done - you can imagine several ways of doing that.
 I'll only notice that if the alignment is too thin, less than 30 sequences, AlphaFold2 won't work well.
-If the number of sequences is too large, however, this is bad, too, as this slows down the training.
+If the number of sequences is over about 100, however, this is bad, too, as this slows down the training.
 So, in such a case sequences in the alignment are clustered and cluster representatives are used.

-Now comes the core part of AlphaFold2: the end-to-end transformer-based neural network.
+Here comes the core part of AlphaFold2: the end-to-end transformer-based neural network.
 The network receives embeddings of MSA and pair representation, iteratively updates them in the course of inference, and outputs a 3D structure, based on them.

 The network consists of 2 sub-modules: